akazad13/csharp-design-patterns/README.md

 These patterns deal with object creation.
 - Abstract the object instantiation process.
-- Help us making your system independent of how its object are created, composed and representated.
+- Help us make your system independent of how its object is created, composed, and represented.

 ### 1. Singleton Pattern

-Singleton let you access your object from anywhere in your application.
-It guarantee that only one instance of this class will be available at any point in time.
+Singleton lets you access your object from anywhere in your application.
+It guarantees that only one instance of this class will be available anytime.

 Holding the class instance in a global variable doesn’t prevent clients from creating other instances of the class.
 We need to make the class responsible for ensuring only one instance of itself exists.